 Upon detection of a component with a leak concentration measured above the standards specified, the owner or operator shall affix to that component a weatherproof readily visible tag that identifies the date and time of leak detection measurement and the measured leak concentration.
-The tag shall remain affixed to the component until all of the following conditions are met:

-The leaking component has been successfully repaired or replaced; and,
+The tag shall remain affixed to the leaking component until it has been successfully repaired or replaced, after which the tag shall be removed.

-The component has been re-inspected and measured below the lowest standard specified for the inspection year when measured in accordance with US EPA Reference Method 21 (October 1, 2017), excluding the use of PID instruments.

-Tags shall be removed from components following successful repair.
+Successful repair shall be confirmed by re-measuring the component using US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b) to determine that the component is below the minimum leak threshold after repair or replacement.

-Owners or operators shall maintain, and make available upon request by the ARB Executive Officer, a record of all leaks found at the facility as specified in Appendix A, Tables A4 and A5, and shall report the results to ARB once per calendar year as specified in section 95673 of this subarticle.
+Owners or operators shall maintain, and make available upon request by the CARB Executive Officer, a record of all leaks found at the facility as specified in Appendix A, Tables A4 and A5, and shall report the results to CARB once per calendar year as specified in section 95673 of this subarticle.
+If a leak is found on a component associated with a well, the owner or operator shall indicate whether the well is active or idle as specified in Appendix A, Table A5.

 Additional Requirements